DRC

 According to D-ACOREP, the Congolese Pharmaceutical Regulatory Authority (Autorité Congolaise de Réglementation Pharmaceutique (ACOREP)) of the Ministry of Health (Ministère de la Santé) is the regulatory authority responsible for regulating clinical trials, as well as authorizing and controlling drug imports and exports, in the Democratic Republic of the Congo (DRC).
 In addition, the G-EthicalEval indicates that an ethics committee (EC) must review the scientific validity and ethical acceptability of any research proposal involving human subjects.

 As per the G-EthicalEval, the study protocol must be submitted to the EC for review concurrently with a request to ACOREP for study authorization and registration.
-The EC must send its opinion on the protocol to the principal investigator (PI) within 15 days following the EC’s meeting.
-A copy of the EC’s opinion should be sent to ACOREP.
 EC approval of the protocol must be obtained before ACOREP may approve the trial.
+Per DRC-12, ACOREP accepts ethics review from any approved local EC.

 Clinical Trial Review Process

+DRC-12 states that upon receiving a clinical trial application, ACOREP screens it for completeness.
 The G-EthicalEval indicates that in the event of a favorable opinion from the EC, ACOREP decides whether to approve the trial.
 If the EC issues an adverse opinion, ACOREP cannot authorize the study.
-The PI may resubmit the protocol to the EC when the elements that led to the negative opinion have been modified.
-(See the Submission Process and Submission Content sections for detailed submission requirements.)

-According to DRC-12, the Ministry of Health (Ministère de la Santé) charges a fixed amount for the submission of a clinical trial application.
+According to DRC-12, the Congolese Pharmaceutical Regulatory Authority (Autorité Congolaise de Réglementation Pharmaceutique (ACOREP)) of the Ministry of Health (Ministère de la Santé) charges a fee for the submission of a clinical trial application, in accordance with a fee schedule.
+Applicants should contact ACOREP for the fee schedule.

 Overview